 |still wines||2 litres|

-If gifts of alcohol and tobacco are sent in excess of the quantities shown in the above table, relief from Import Duty will only apply up to the limits shown above, and the consignment will not benefit from any relief of import VAT.
+If gifts of alcohol and tobacco are sent in excess of the quantities shown in the above table, relief from Import Duty will only apply up to the limits shown above, and the consignment won’t benefit from any relief of import VAT.

-Please note that relief to the limits in the table above only apply to gifts and do not apply to commercial consignments.
+Please note that relief to the limits in the table above only apply to gifts and don’t apply to commercial consignments.

 In addition, Excise Duty is payable on all alcohol and tobacco products even if they are a gift.

 Undenatured ethyl alcohol and alcoholic beverages containing more than 24% abv are prohibited in international mail.
 If in doubt, check with Royal Mail Group before sending.

 2.6 Do gifts of perfumes and toilet waters qualify for relief from duties and import VAT?

 Neither Customs Duty nor Excise Duty is chargeable on gifts of perfumes and toilet waters.
 However, import VAT is chargeable if the allowances detailed below are exceeded, or the goods’ value exceeds £39.

 |Perfumes||50 gms of perfume|